-- 3. Enable logging. - a.
+3. Enable logging.

+- a.
 In the Run-Time Settings dialog box, click General > Log. - b.
 Select Enable logging. - c.
 Under Log options, select Always send messages. - d.
 Click Extended log, and select Data returned by server.

-Note that after the initial debugging run, extended logging is not recommended for a load test.
+Note: After the initial debugging run, extended logging is not recommended for a load test.
 It is enabled only for the purposes of this tutorial to provide information for the Vuser Output log.

-e.
-Click OK to close the Run-Time Settings dialog box.
+- e.
+Click OK to close the Run-Time Settings dialog box. - f.
+Save the scenario.